iretes/rock-scissors-paper/index.md

 ## Long range dispersal model

 Click [here](./long_range_simulations.html) to view the notebook `long_range_simulations.ipynb`, which analyzes simulations of the long-range dispersal model.
 The model is examined under both discrete and continuous time frameworks.
 For the continuous time approach, the differential equation system defining the model is solved using the [`scipy.integrate`](https://docs.scipy.org/doc/scipy/reference/integrate.html#module-scipy.integrate) package.
 Additionally, the model is reframed in terms of chemical reactions for stochastic simulations, which are conducted using the [`StochPy`](https://stochpy.sourceforge.net) package.
-It is further examined as a continuous-time Markov chain with the [`PRISM`](https://www.prismmodelchecker.org) stochastic model checker.
+It is further examined as a continuous-time Markov chain with the [`PRISM`](https://www.prismmodelchecker.org) stochastic model checker and as a Petri net with the tool [`Charlie`](https://www-dssz.informatik.tu-cottbus.de/DSSZ/Software/Charlie).

 ## Lattice model